 In order to save CPU power and screen space, Little Sound Dj uses the hexadecimal number system.
 It consists of 16 unique symbols: the numbers 0 to 9 and the letters A to F. For example, the decimal number 15 is represented as F in the hexadecimal numbering system.
-The hexadecimal system is useful, since it can represent every byte (8 bits) as two consecutive hexadecimal digits.
+The hexadecimal system is useful, since it can represent every byte as two hexadecimal digits.